cccbr/online-documents/content/docs/060-workflow/index.md

  - Even with thorough checking, typos may slip through and noticed only in the published document.
  - Exposed to a wider readership, technical points may be raised which require minor edits or possibly more major updates.

-GitHub incorporates and editor and it is possible (and very quick and convenient) to make changes like this by directly editing the GitHub repository and committing the changes.
+GitHub incorporates an editor and it is possible (and very quick and convenient) to make changes like this by directly editing the GitHub repository and committing the changes.
 But this raises the issue of a 'definitive version' of the document, discussed in the following section.

 ## Definitive Version